 Having a job is not enough until you are constantly working to improve your position.

-You must know that you have the power to build your own path even if you fail at the first place.
+You must know that you have the power to build your own path even if you fail in the first place.

 Our society has been subconsciously programming our minds that there is a big thing that we need to accomplish to be successful.
 But, is success really big?
 Re-evaluate what a successful career means to you.